-Dryers are probably one of the most used appliances in your home, so it's only right that you spend some time figuring out exactly what dryer settings work best for you.
-They're a highly convenient and efficient way of drying laundry, especially in winter months when air-drying is out of the question.
-Dryers can save you plenty of time which is essential for those of us who live busy lives with limited time for chores.
+Dryers are probably one of the most used appliances in your home, so it's only right that you spend some time figuring out exactly what settings work best for you.
+Dryers are a highly convenient and efficient way of drying laundry, especially in winter when air drying is out of the question.
+They can also save you plenty of time, essential for busy people with limited time for chores.

-The best dryers will make ironing your clothes easier too, as the heat will prevent deep creases from forming.
-However, getting to the point where your dryer is benefitting your routine can sometimes be tricky.
-There are often many different logos and obscurely named functions that can make it difficult to know exactly what dryer setting is best for you, which is why we've spoken to the appliance experts at Fisher & Paykel.
+The best dryers will also make ironing your clothes more manageable, as the heat will prevent deep creases from forming.
+However, getting to the point where your dryer benefits your routine can sometimes be tricky.
+Often, many different logos and obscurely named functions can make it difficult to know precisely what dryer setting is best for you, so we've spoken to the appliance experts at Fisher & Paykel.

-Whether you want to learn how to dry tennis shoes in the dryer or you're focused on giving the right care to your bed linen, each garment will need to be washed and dried in specialized settings.
-So, Jo Jackson, Product Market Manager, has helped to debunk each of the different dryer settings to pay attention to help you get the best out of every feature your machine has to offer.
+Whether you want to learn how to dry tennis shoes in the dryer or focus on giving the proper care to your bed linen, each garment must be washed and dried in specialized settings.
+So, Jo Jackson, Product Market Manager, has helped debunk each of the different dryer settings to pay attention to help you get the best out of every feature your machine offers.

 Jo Jackson is the Market Product Manager at Fisher & Paykel where she focuses on bringing new and unique innovations to the UK and Ireland markets.
 Jo has been working within the luxury kitchens and bathrooms industry since 2015.
 Fisher & Paykel, New Zealand’s award-winning appliance brand, has been selling products globally to change the way people live since 1934.
 They believe that good design is all about making life better and making appliances do just that.